cloud-whisperer/cloud-architecture-projects/🛡️ Automated Security Findings Pipeline/README.md

 # 🛡️ Automated Security Findings Pipeline

-🔐 *A DevSecOps Pipeline for Transforming Infrastructure Scan Results into Structured Security Events*
+🔐 *A DevSecOps pipeline that used pre-deployment and post-scan analysis to transform infrastructure security findings into structured, actionable security events*

 ---

 ## 📌 Project Description

-This project implemented a **cloud-native security data processing pipeline** designed to ingest **Infrastructure-as-Code (IaC) scan results** and transform them into **standardized, audit-ready security events**.
+This project implemented a **cloud-native security data processing pipeline** designed to ingest and process **Infrastructure-as-Code (IaC) scan results** from multiple security tools and transform them into **standardized, audit-ready security events**.

-The pipeline processed raw outputs from static analysis tools and normalized them into structured JSON records, enabling **consistent security visibility**, **compliance tracking**, and **integration with downstream cloud services**.
+The pipeline incorporated both **preventative scanning (Checkov)** and **post-scan analysis (tfsec)** to ensure misconfigurations were identified **before and after deployment stages**.
+Raw outputs were normalized into structured JSON records, enabling **consistent security visibility**, **compliance tracking**, and **integration with downstream cloud services**.

-Built within a Windows-based PowerShell environment, the solution emphasized **data transformation, automation, and secure cloud ingestion**, reflecting real-world DevSecOps practices.
-The project demonstrated hands-on experience with **security tooling, CLI orchestration, and cloud storage integration**, while reinforcing a strong focus on **data integrity and observability**.
+Built within a Windows-based PowerShell environment, the solution emphasized **shift-left security, data transformation, automation, and secure cloud ingestion**, reflecting real-world DevSecOps practices.
+The project demonstrated hands-on experience with **multi-tool security orchestration, CLI workflows, and cloud storage integration**, while reinforcing a strong focus on **data integrity and observability**.

 ---

 ## 🚀 Key Steps Simulated in This Project

-- 🛡️ **Scan IaC configurations** using static analysis tooling (tfsec)
+- 🛡️ **Scan IaC configurations (pre-deployment)** using Checkov
+- 🔍 **Perform static security analysis (post-scan)** using tfsec
+- 📄 **Generate raw JSON outputs** from both tools
-- 🔍 **Parse and extract security findings** from raw JSON output
+- 🔄 **Parse and extract security findings** from scan results
-- 🔄 **Normalize security data** using `jq` transformations
+- 🧠 **Normalize security data** using `jq` transformations
-- 🧠 **Map findings into structured security events** (rule_id, severity, status)
+- 🧩 **Map findings into structured security events** (rule_id, severity, status)
-- 📄 **Generate clean, machine-readable JSON outputs**
+- 📦 **Aggregate multi-tool findings into a unified format**
 - ☁️ **Upload processed results to cloud storage (S3)**
 - 🔐 **Validate secure API interactions** via AWS CLI
 - 📡 **Enable downstream consumption** for analytics and compliance systems

 ---